igorbenic/wp-sponsors/README.txt

 2. Add the widget to one or more sidebars and the images of your sponsors will show up there.
 Choose from which category you want to display sponsors (or select all), to show or hide images and the description

 == Changelog ==

+= 1.8.4 =
+* PHP 7 Compatibilty
+* Fixes a bug with the category selection in the shortcode, props to joachimjusth

 = 1.8.3 =
 * One last fix to the category selection in the widget, this should have all cases possible now.